MsMc24/G1/G1_miniproject1.md

 ## Voki: Free 🆓 or Paid?🤑
 **Free version** includes creating avatars, 3 presentations with 3 slides, 1 classroom with 5 students, 1 hangout with 5 students.

 **Paid plans** vary depending on the number of student accounts that can be assigned, classrooms, presenters, hangouts.
-They all offer a 15-day trial.
+Level 1-3 all offer a 15-day trial.

 ## How to use Voki In Class 📝📝📝